kaifsiddiquei/GITBOOK/core-features/ai-powered-features/ai-assistant-bot.md

 # AI Assistant Bot

-DEXGO's AI Assistant Bot is your intelligent companion for navigating the Web3 ecosystem.
+DecNect's AI Assistant Bot is your intelligent companion for navigating the Web3 ecosystem.
 Built specifically for blockchain and DeFi environments, our AI assistant understands the complexities of Web3 and provides personalized, context-aware assistance to help you make the most of your decentralized experience.

 ## Core Capabilities